MehranGhamaty/PointProcesses/README.md

 please see the notebooks.
 Keep in mind that most of this code base is fairly useless, it was an attempt at writing a generalized toolkit for temporal point processes.

-Feel free to use the toolkit.
-It really works well.
+The toolkit is probably incomplete, the data representation needs to be changed before continueing the development.